rfleury2/brasil-estados/README.md

   Brasil::Estado.nomes
   # ["Acre", "Alagoas", "Amapá", ...]

+  Brasil::Estado.by_regiao("Norte")
+  # Array of Brasil::Estado objects
+  # note: .by_regiao is case insensitive
 ```

 You may also create an instance of Brasil::Estados to access information about an individual state: